International Studies Program

 Other Programs in Alicante

 Experience Alicante, Spain with the International Studies Program in English.
-This program offers students with little or no previous background in Spanish, the opportunity to take courses in English and Spanish at a local Spanish university.
-With the support of a Resident Director, students enroll in a variety of content courses, specially designed for international students.
-The program includes numerous cultural activities, day trips and excursions.
+This program offers students with little or no previous background in Spanish the opportunity to take courses in English and Spanish at the Universidad de Alicante.
+With the support of a Resident Director, students enroll in a variety of content courses specially designed for international students.
+The program includes numerous cultural activities, day trips, and excursions.

 Why choose this program?